haskell/containers/docs/set.rst

 -----------------

 Didn't find what you're looking for?
-This tutorial only covered the most common set functions, for a full list of functions see the `Set
+This tutorial only covered the most common set functions.
+For a full list of functions see the `Set
 <https://hackage.haskell.org/package/containers/docs/Data-Set.html>`_ and `IntSet
 <https://hackage.haskell.org/package/containers/docs/Data-IntSet.html>`_ API
 documentation.